Interactive Simulations with JSPlotly

 1. Try varying the number of predictors (xi).
 To do this:

-A multilinear adjustment variation involves the response surface methodology, commonly linear (flat) or quadratic (curvilinear), applied in modeling and optimization of experimental processes with multiple independent variables.
-Its objective is to adjust a mathematical equation that represents the relationship between the experimental factors and the response variable, allowing behaviors to be predicted and optimal conditions to be identified.
+A variation of multiple linear fitting involves response surface methodology, commonly linear (plane) or quadratic (curvilinear), applied in modeling and optimization of experimental processes with multiple independent variables.
+Its goal is to fit a mathematical equation that represents the relationship between experimental factors and the response variable, allowing prediction of behaviors and identification of optimal conditions.

-For experiments with two factors, a second-order quadratic model is commonly used, which allows for the representation of curved surfaces.
-The central idea of the experiment is to select values and their codes (-1,0,1), representing, respectively, a quantity below, an average quantity, and a quantity above, for a given predictor variable.
+For experiments with two factors, a second-order quadratic model is commonly used, which allows representing surfaces with curvature.
+The central idea of the experiment is to select values and their codes (-1,0,1), representing, respectively, a quantity below, a medium quantity, and one above, for a given predictor variable.

 Equation:

-The general quadratic model for two factors is represented by:
+The general quadratic model for 2 factors is represented by:

 \[ y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \beta_{11} x_1^2 + \beta_{22} x_2^2 + \beta_{12} x_1 x_2 + \varepsilon \]